true-while/AzureFastStartForIoT/Connected Campus/README.md

 3. The collected data will be uploaded to IoTHub.
 4. An application will be created to allow the viewing of the raw data once it has been uploaded.
 5. The raw data will be feed into __Azure Stream Analytics__ to produce averages of temprature overtime.
-6. A copy of the processes data will be archived into an Azure Storage Account.
-7. The processed data will be filtered to suit our business needs.
-8. The final data will be sent to __Power BI__ for display.
+6. The final data will be sent to __Power BI__ for display.
 This will make it easly available to view on a number of mobile devices or computers.

 ![](images/overview.png)